SHANE OBSCURE CHAPTER 1

 On those first few nights that Marc stood behind us I felt uneasy, and yet, I wasn’t bored.
 One thing had replaced the other.
 I remember thinking if Marc were around on a weekend night maybe things wouldn’t be so dull.
 I really can’t think of a better word to sum up my life, or those last few years before I met Marc Sandoval, than dull.

 I think it was the fourth night (of Marc’s prolonged introduction) that I heard the sliding door, which was next to the couches, open up.
-Marc went outside and closed the it.
+Marc went outside and closed it.
 The sun had just set.
 It was a hot night.
 Back then it was always pretty hot.
 I remember that.
 Some particularities, I’m sorry to say, I don’t recall.
 And if this was a novel, and not just a sloppy journal, I guess I’d have to.
 But in a journal I can simply say - back then it was pretty hot.
 And quiet, too.
 Because when that door opened and closed it was awfully loud.
 It was as if there hadn’t been a sound inside that house till Marc went outside.

 Ed, every time we sat and watched a game, would drink a beer.
 ONE beer.
 So would I. But on this night, Marc, before he took his place behind us and then went outside, had something in a paper bag.
 He had put it in the freezer, let it stay there a little while, and then grabbed it out.
 This was right before the sound barrier had cracked with that sliding door opening.
 So Marc stood holding a large bottle of beer, a 40-ounce.